• Nikonreseñas

 • Can I use Nikkor AI and AI-S manual focus lenses on my Nikon DSLR?
 Yes, you can!

 • Adobe Camera RAW ACR 5.6 RC (CS4 only) now available for download.
-Support for the Nikon D3S, amongst others.
+Support for the Nikon D3S, among others

 • Green pictures in Nikon View?